Terahertz-driven parametric excitation of Raman-active phonons in LaAlO$_{3}$: Abstract

 \section{Abstract}

-Achieving parametric excitation in an oscillating physical system involves periodically adjusting one of its parameters to modulate the oscillator's natural frequency \cite{Landau1976}.
-This phenomenon has been observed in numerous systems within physics and engineering, profoundly transforming modern science and technology \cite{Castellanos-Beltran2008,Macklin2015,Krantz2016,Harris1969,Myers95,Leenders2024,McMahon2016}.
+Achieving parametric excitation in an oscillating physical system involves periodically adjusting one of its parameters to modulate the oscillator's natural frequency.
+This phenomenon has been observed in numerous systems within physics and engineering, profoundly transforming modern science and technology.
 Despite rapid progress, the parametric control of collective excitations, such as phonons, remains a challenge while promising to generate novel and intriguing effects in a largely unexplored field.
-Here, we investigate the terahertz (THz) field-induced dynamics of Raman-active phonons in LaAlO$_3$ (LAO), an archetypal quantum material for its electronic and structural properties.
+Here, we investigate the terahertz (THz) field-induced dynamics of Raman-active phonons in the perovskite structure of LaAlO$_3$ (LAO).
 Utilizing intense THz pulses, we demonstrate a novel mechanism of parametric phonon excitation marked by substantial subharmonic components.
 Theoretical analysis can successfully capture the hallmarks of the observed phenomena in a physical scenario with the THz field inducing a parametric coupling between the Raman mode and pairs of acoustic phonon excitations.

-Parametric excitation and associated devices play a crucial role in enhancing weak electromagnetic signals \cite{Castellanos-Beltran2008,Macklin2015,Krantz2016}, facilitating the conversion of collective modes between different frequencies \cite{Harris1969,Myers95,Leenders2024}, generating and measuring squeezed and entangled states \cite{Yurke1988,SCHNABEL20171,Breitenbach1997}, and enabling the development of innovative information processing architectures \cite{McMahon2016}.
-When brought to the realm of sound waves, the parametric control, generation, and manipulation of phonons have long been sought after, presenting unparalleled opportunities to advance the field of phononics \cite{Forst2011,Li2012,Subedi2014,Juraschek2017,Leenders2024,Balandin2020}.
-In this framework, the attention has been mostly devoted to the realization of materials platforms and devices for the amplification of phonons in low-frequency range (e.g. trapped ions \cite{Wallentowitz1996,Vahala2009,Ip2018}, optical tweezers \cite{Pettit2019} and nanomechanical resonators \cite{Grudinin2010,Nova2017,Chafatinos2020}), as well as for terahertz phonons in semiconductor superlattices \cite{Beardsley2010} and by means of pump-probe experiments in SiC \cite{Cartella2018}.
-Although significant advancements have been made, parametric controlling of collective excitations like phonons remains a challenge.